 She breathed long and slow through her nose.
 She had to relax.
 She couldn’t let this ruin Pepper’s training.

-“How in the world am I going to face my friends when they find out that my daughter has left a well-paying job to work full time with animals, like any uneducated person who works at PetShart?”
+“How in the world am I going to face my friends when they find out that my daughter left a well-paying job to work full time with animals, like some uneducated person who works at PetShart?”

 “At least I’m not working at PetShart.”